-1. If you installed Nitro Web Services on its own host or if Nitro Web Services is the first component being upgraded on a host with other RPM installations, complete the steps to prepare the host.
-See Preparing for RPM Installation or Upgrade on page 34.

-- 2. Stop the services. - Red Hat 6-based systems
+- 1. If you installed Nitro Web Services on its own host or if Nitro Web Services is the first component being upgraded on a host with other RPM installations, complete the steps to prepare the host.
+See Preparing for RPM Installation or Upgrade on page 38. - 2.
+If you are upgrading Nitro Web Services from a version prior to 2.1.0, confirm the MongoDB database is upgraded to 3.2.x.
+See Upgrading to MongoDB 3.2.x (RPM) on page 58 for more information. - 3.
+Stop the services. - Red Hat 6-based systems